 My DIY Kits are for people who want the best, most realistic looking murals.
 And, we deliver.

-I have seen some stencils that are available that have the constellations very small and almost not recognizable.
-I didn't want that with my stencils.
+I have seen other stencils that are available that have constellations that are very small and almost not recognizable.
+I didn't want that with our kits.

 The duration of the photo-luminescent glow is entirely dependent on your environment and your ability to control it.
 The darker the room, the longer (and more detailed) you will see the night sky.
 Under normal conditions the glow lasts for several hours after the lights go out… and chances are, you will fade off long before the stars do.